 - A. Residence.
-To determine a person's place of residence, the following rules are observed: - Every person has, in law, a residence. - Every person who is married or 18 years of age, or older, and not precluded from doing so, may establish residence. - 3.
-There can only be one residence. - Residence is the place where one remains when not called elsewhere for labor or other special or temporary purposes, and to which one returns in seasons of repose. - 5.
+To determine a person's place of residence, the following rules are observed: - 1.
+Every person has, in law, a residence. - Every person who is married or 18 years of age, or older, and not precluded from doing so, may establish residence.

+- 3. There can only be one residence. - Residence is the place where one remains when not called elsewhere for labor or other special or temporary purposes, and to which one returns in seasons of repose. - 5.
 A residence cannot be lost until another is gained. - 6.
-Residence can be changed only by the union of act and intent. - A man or woman may establish his or her residence.
-A person's residence shall not be derived from that of his or her spouse. - B. Adults.
+Residence can be changed only by the union of act and intent. - An individual may establish their residence.
+A person's residence shall not be derived from that of their spouse. - B. Adults.
 Persons 18 years of age or older may establish residence in accordance with Section A. - C. Minors.
-Persons under 18 years of age may establish residence in accordance with the following: - A married minor may establish his/ her own residence. - 2.
-If the parents are permanently separated, the residence of the minor is the residence of the parent with whom the minor lives. - If both parents are deceased, and there is no court-appointed guardian, the minor may establish his/her own residence. - 4.
-The residence of an unmarried minor who has a parent living cannot be changed by his or her own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control, unless the minor qualifies for the two-year care and control or the self-support exception.

-5. A person who is a minor, and resides with either the father or mother (or both), may be classified as a resident of California if the parent (or parents) with whom the minor lives has established residence in California for more than one year prior to the residence determination date.
+Persons under 18 years of age may establish residence in accordance with the following: - 1.
+A married minor may establish their own residence. - 2.
+If the parents are permanently separated, the residence of the minor is the residence of the parent with whom the minor lives. - If both parents are deceased, and there is no court-appointed guardian, the minor may establish their own residence. - 4.
+The residence of an unmarried minor who has a parent living cannot be changed by their own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control, unless the minor qualifies for the two-year care and control or the self-support exception. - 5.
+A person who is a minor, and resides with either the father or mother (or both), may be classified as a resident of California if the parent (or parents) with whom the minor lives has established residence in California for more than one year prior to the residence determination date.